NotionalLabs/NotionalLabs.github.io/_posts/2012-12-08-Reverse-Engineering-Syma-S107G-RC-Helicopter.md

 ---
 layout: post
-title: Hardware Reversing: Syma S107G RC Helicopter
+title: "Hardware Reversing: Syma S107G RC Helicopter"
 description: An exploration of the IR control protocol used by the S107G toy helicopter, and my first foray into hardware reverse engineering.
 comments: true
 category: reverse\ engineering